lukyrasocha/infinigen-2D-diffusion-affordance/README.md

 ## Integration with Infinigen

-This pipeline is designed to integrate seamlessly with other Infinigen affordance generation tools:

 1. **Scene Generation**: Use Infinigen to generate bed/bedroom scenes
 2. **Person Placement**: Use this pipeline to add realistic people to scenes
 3. **SMPL Extraction**: Extract precise 3D human models for simulation